 Tips for Choosing a Bank Account

-- Your checking, savings and other bank accounts can play a large role in your overall financial plan.
+• Your checking, savings and other bank accounts can play a large role in your overall financial plan.
 A financial advisor can help you determine if your banking choices fall in line with your overall goals.
-Finding a qualified financial advisor doesn’t have to be hard.
-SmartAsset’s free tool matches you with up to three financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+Finding a financial advisor doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can have free introductory calls with your advisor matches to decide which one you feel is right for you.
 If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 Source: Federal Reserve